 If you encounter an accident while on the slopes, take off your skis and place them in an ‘X’ sticking out of the snow, uphill from the accident to alert other skiers and riders.
 Then, locate the nearest Monarch employee and ask them to contact Ski Patrol, or flag down a passerby and ask them to alert a Monarch employee for you.
-Please call our Dispatch number above if you have any emergencies and tell the nearest Monarch staff member.
+Please call our Dispatch number above if you have any emergencies.

 Beacon Basin Training Park is located near the base of the Panorama Lift.
 The park was established by the Monarch Ski Patrol for guests and staff to practice with their avalanche rescue beacons (“transceivers”).